-To check if our current Extruder Steps are correct, we first need to tell the 3D Printer to extrude a specific amount of filament.
+To check if our current extruder steps are correct, we first ask the 3D Printer to extrude a specific amount of filament.
 We then measure how much was actually extruded, find the difference and calculate the correct e-steps based on that.

-Using calipers or a ruler, measure out exactly 100mm in length from the extruder and mark it on the filament with a sharpie.
-It’s a good idea to make several additional marks at 110 and 120 too, just in case it extrudes more than we want and additional points of reference are needed.
+Using a caliper or ruler, measure out exactly 100mm in length from the extruder and mark it on the filament with a sharpie.
+It’s a good idea to make several additional marks at 90 and 110 too.
+In case it extrudes more or less than expected, we’ll already have additional points of reference.

-Go ahead and preheat your hotend up to normal printing temperatures.
-From the LCD control screen, press the knob once to bring up the main menu and navigate to Prepare -> Preheat PLA or Configure -> Temperature -> Nozzle to set a specific value.
+Go ahead and pre-heat the hotend up to normal printing temperatures.
+From the LCD screen, press the knob once to bring up the main menu and navigate to Prepare -> Preheat PLA, or Configure -> Temperature -> Nozzle to set a specific value.

-It’s a good idea to set the temperature +5° C hotter than you would normally print this filament.
-We don’t want any resistance at the nozzle to throw off our measurements, it should flow out nice and smooth.
+It’s a good idea to set the temperature 5-10° C hotter than you would normally print.
+This prevents resistance at the nozzle that might throw off our measurements, allowing it to flow out nice and smooth.

-Once the hotend is preheated, bring up the menu again and this time go to Prepare -> Move Axis -> Move 1mm -> Extruder.
+Once the hotend has been pre-heated, bring up the menu again and this time go to Prepare -> Move Axis -> Move 1mm -> Extruder.
 Turn the knob to the right until you reach our desired value of 100mm, then wait until it has finished extruding the filament.

 If our 100mm mark on the filament is right at the extruder, the e-steps are perfectly calibrated and we’re finished.

-Otherwise, if the mark shows that it extruded more or less filament than we wanted, we will need to check how much.
-To do this, measure the distance from the extruder to our mark once more and see how much filament was actually pushed through the hotend.
+Otherwise, if the mark shows that it extruded more or less filament than we wanted, we’ll need to check by how much.
+To do this, measure the distance from the extruder to our mark once more and see how much plastic was actually pushed through the hotend.

 If the 100mm mark is still visible…